-- i NOTE: The thermal grease syringe is intended for single use only.
-Dispose of the syringe after you use it. - 6.
-For new heat sink, remove the Thermal Interface Material (TIM) protective film from the base of the heat sink.
+6. For new heat sink, remove the Thermal Interface Material (TIM) protective film from the base of heat sink.

-Figure 73.
+Figure 63.
 Remove the Thermal Interface Material (TIM) protective film

+7. Place the heat sink on the processor and press the base of the heat sink until the retaining clip locks onto the heat sink at all the four corners.

+$\triangle$ CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins.

+(i) NOTE:

-- 7. Place the heat sink on the processor and press the heat sink until the carrier locks onto the heat sink at all the four corners. - igwedge CAUTION: To avoid damaging the fins on the heat sink, do not press down on the heat sink fins. - NOTE: Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the carrier before placing the heat sink onto the processor carrier. - i NOTE: Ensure latching features on processor carrier and heat sink are aligned during assembly.
+- Ensure latching features on retaining clip and heat sink are aligned during assembly. - Ensure that the pin 1 indicator on the heat sink is aligned with the pin 1 indicator on the retaining clip before placing the heat sink onto the retaining clip.

-Figure 74.
+Figure 64.
 Installing the heat sink onto the processor

 - 1. Install the processor and heat sink module. - 2.
 Install the air shroud. - 3.
-Follow the procedure listed in After working inside the system.
+Follow the procedure listed in After working inside your system.